mingliangma/kllect-ml/search/README.md

   2. [Build the RESTful APIs docker] (#build-the-restful-apis-docker)

 * [Test if the APIs work properly] (#test-if-the-apis-work-properly)
-* How to use the API
+* How to use the Services
   1. [How to use the Reindex Service] (#how-to-use-the-reindex-service)
   2. [How to use the Index New Videos API] (#how-to-use-the-index-new-videos-api)
   3. [How to use the Delete Old Videos API] (#how-to-use-the-delete-old-videos-api)